 You’ll want to plan a visit to Visalia Rawhide Ballpark if you visit during baseball season to see a minor league baseball team play at Valley Strong Stadium.
 The local baseball team is a member of the California League and a Single-A affiliate of the Arizona Diamondbacks.
 The Visalia Rawhide play against teams throughout Southern California, from the Inland Empire, Orange County, and Los Angeles.

-One of the best reasons to see a game from a local baseball affiliate team is that the ballpark is smaller than one of the Major League Baseball stadiums, so every seat in the house affords a great view of the action.
-Visiting the stadium is easy from virtually any hotel in the area, and you’ll also find a nice selection of restaurants just to the east of the stadium in Downtown Visalia.
+One of the best reasons to see a game from a local baseball affiliate team is that the ballpark is more minor than one of the Major League Baseball stadiums, so every seat in the house affords a great view of the action.
+Visiting the stadium is accessible from virtually any hotel in the area.
+You’ll also find an excellent selection of restaurants just to the east of the stadium in Downtown Visalia.

 Try Fugazzis if you’re interested in Italian food, or the Pita Kabob for Mediterranean-style gastropub food.
 The Vintage Press Restaurante is one of the best fine dining establishments to consider, but you may need to dress up a bit after attending a baseball game.
 For a more casual spot without the need for fancy attire, Bowler Visalia is a bowling alley, bar, restaurant, arcade, and more, all in one.